Mirwaiz Umar Farooq: Early life

 "My family played a major role in evolving politics here.
 The first party, the Muslim Conference, was established in the valley in 1931.
 My great grandfather, the then Mirwaiz headed it.
 In fact, it was he who introduced Sheikh Abdullah to the people.
-Later, Abdullah formed the Jammu & Kashmir National Conference and my grandfather was exiled to Pakistan where he died.
+Later, Abdullah formed the Jammu & Kashmir National Conference and my grandfather was exiled to Pakistan where he died".

-My father then took over.
+"My father then took over.
 In 1963, he formed another party -- the People's Action Committee -- which stood for giving people their basic rights.
 Till 1990 when he was assassinated, he was campaigning for that cause.
 So all along, the political role has been present in the institution of the Mirwaiz."

 Education

-Before joining Kashmir politics, Farooq was an alumnus of Burn Hall School in Srinagar.
+Before joining Kashmir politics, Umar Farooq was an alumnus of Burn Hall School in Srinagar.
 He had an interest in computer science and wanted to become a software engineer.
 He holds a postgraduate degree in Islamic Studies called ‘Moulvi Fazil’, and a PhD from the Jamia Millia Islamia, on the topic "Politico-Islamic role of Shah-e-Hamdan", a 14th-century Islamic scholar who introduced Islam in the Valley.